 When I checked the offers that were available to me, only three credit cards came back:

 Surely, there are more than three credit cards that I can get approved for!
 Many banks besides Chase would love to have my business.
-However, the creators of the CardMatch Tool designed it to filter out the best credit cards available to you that you have the best chances of approval for.
+However, the CardMatch Tool is designed to filter out the best credit cards available to you for which you have the best chances of approval.

-If you have good (or great) credit, there are easily 30, 40, 50, or even more credit cards that you could get approved for.
+If you have good (or great) credit, there are easily 30+ credit cards you could get approved for.
 The average person would be overwhelmed with that many options.

 Should I apply for a credit card with CardMatch?